 If you plan to hike a high peak or saunter through the forest, you’ll want something comfortable and durable on your feet.
 Hiking boots are best to support your ankles on rugged and rocky trails.
 Sneakers or trail runners with a more aggressive tread will work too.
 And don’t forget good socks!
 Our hiking guides here recommend wool or wool-blend socks to wick moisture and regulate your temperature.

 Our cabins and hotel-style lodge rooms offer most essentials like towels, bed linens and hand soap, but you’ll need to pack your own shampoo and moisturizer, in addition to your usual array of toiletries.

 If you are a coffee drinker and staying in a cabin, don’t forget to bring your favorite grind or pick some up at a local shop, like Kind Coffee in Estes Park or Rocky Mountain Roastery near Snow Mountain Ranch.
 Cabins are equipped with drip coffee makers and filters, but you’ll need to bring your own ground coffee (BYOC, if you will).
-If you are staying in a hotel-style lodge room, complimentary dispenser coffee machines are available in most lodge lobbies.
+If you are staying in a hotel-style lodge room, in-room coffee makers are available, or complimentary dispenser coffee machines in lodge lobbies.